 - Arduino IDE

-Make sure you have latest SAMD Beta core.
-If you don’t, go to Arduino
+Make sure you have the latest SAMD Beta core.
+If you don’t, open Tools > Board > Boards Manager, and install the latest Arduino SAMD Beta Boards package.

-Arduino IDE > File > Examples > VidorGraphics > VidorEnableCamand upload it.
+Open File > Examples > VidorGraphics > VidorEnableCam and upload it.

 In our example, we create the object vcam and then we simply enable I2C communication and initialize the camera with the